xmhai/techdoc/k8s/rancher.md

 FOLLOW below link (best and detailed):
 https://computingforgeeks.com/install-kubernetes-production-cluster-using-rancher-rke/

-RKE is a container-based installer, which means
+RKE works by connecting to each server via SSH and setting up a tunnel to the Docker socket on remote server (Node), which means:
 - it requires Docker to be installed on the remote server (Node), and it currently requires Docker version 1.12 to be installed on the servers.
-RKE works by connecting to each server via SSH and setting up a tunnel to the Docker socket on remote server (Node), which means
 - the SSH user must have access to the Docker engine on remote server (Node).
 To enable access to the SSH user, you can add this user to the Docker group: usermod -aG docker
-- Testing: Make sure the user can Jumphost ssh to all remote server and run docker ps command (this is the make sure docker is available at nodes)
+- Verification: Make sure the user can Jumphost ssh to all remote server and run docker ps command (this is the make sure docker is available at nodes)

 **RKE (AzureVM: 1 x Jumphost, 1 x LoadBalancer, 3 x EC2 (RHEL 8.2)) SUCCESS**
 https://rancher.com/docs/rancher/v2.x/en/installation/resources/k8s-tutorials/infrastructure-tutorials/infra-for-ha/